HCJ 1951/99

 As was noted hereinabove, there are areas within the Security Zone

-in which the IDF has outposts and bases for the purpose of the military
+which the IDF has outposts and bases for the purpose of the military

 activity of IDF soldiers, and IDF soldiers perform security activity, as